moonbitlang/moonbit-course/course7/course_en.md

 ## Commands and Side Effects

-The `print` command in Moonbite allows us to output strings, such as `print("hello moonbit")`.
+The `print` command in MoonBit enables us to output strings, such as `print("hello moonbit")`.
 We can define initialization instructions in the `init` code block, serving as the program entry point.
 However, output commands may break referential transparency.

 ```moonbit
 fn init {